Dur-Kurigalzu: History

 The town of Dur Kurigalzu was founded by the Kassite King Kurigalzu I in the early 14th century BC and is situated along an east–west-trending limestone ridge between the Euphrates and Tigris rivers.
 Until the last century, the adjacent Aqar Quf depression would have been inundated with flood water part of the year.
 This site had access to fresh water from the Euphrates by means of the Isa Canal, known as the Patti-Enlil Canal in ancient times.
 The city functioned as the capital of Babylonia during the reign of Kurigalzu, and either as the capital or at least an important city during the period after.
 It was occupied continuously until the fall of the Kassite Dynasty in the 12th century BC when it was largely abandoned.
 The temple area, at least, was known to be active in the 7th century BC and in the Neo-Babylonian period.
 Up until recently (mostly between the 9th and 14th centuries AD), there have been smaller occupations at parts of Aqar Quf, with areas of the site being used for burials and for Arab settlement.
+It has been suggested that in earlier times the site was named Esâ.